Thomas Bywater Smithies

-Thomas Bywater Smithies (27 August 1817 – 20 July 1883) was an English radical publisher and campaigner for temperance and animal welfare.
+Thomas Bywater Smithies (27 August 1817 – 20 July 1883) was an English businessperson, radical publisher, editor, and campaigner for temperance and animal welfare.
 He was the founder and editor of the broadsheet periodical The British Workman.

 Biography

-Smithies was born in York, to James and Catherine Smithies, the second of ten children.
+Smithies was born on 27 August 1817 in York, to James and Catherine Smithies, the second of ten children.
 His mother was a campaigner for abolitionism, animal welfare and temperance.
-He was converted to Methodism at age 15, joining the Methodist Society.
-The following year, he started work at the Yorkshire Fire and Life Insurance Company, where he worked for 18 years, while also working as a Sunday school teacher.
+He converted to Methodism at age 15, joining the Methodist Society.
+The following year, he started work at the Yorkshire Fire and Life Insurance Company.
+He also worked as a Sunday school teacher and initiated missionary meetings specifically for children.
 He became teetotal in 1837, aged 20.
+Smithies additionally founded the first temperance society in York.